vblanco20-1/vulkan-guide/vkguide_new_source/chapter_3/building_pipeline.md

 These are the shaders:

-triangle.vert
+colored_triangle.vert
-^code all shaders/triangle.vert
+^code all shaders/colored_triangle.vert

-triangle.frag
+colored_triangle.frag
-^code all shaders/triangle.frag
+^code all shaders/colored_triangle.frag

 In our vertex shader, we have a hardcoded array of positions, and we index into it from `gl_VertexIndex`.
 This works in a similar way to LocalThreadID on compute shaders worked.
 For every invocation of the vertex shader, this will be a different index, and we can use it to process out vertex, which will write into the fixed function gl_Position variable.
 As the array is only of lenght 3, if we tried to render more than 3 vertices (1 triangle) this will error.

 In our fragment shader, we will declare an output at layout = 0 (this connects to the render attachments of the render pass), and we have a simple hardcoded red output.

 Lets now create the pipeline and layout we need to draw this triangle.
+We are adding new shader files, so make sure you rebuild the CMake project and build the Shaders target.

 On VulkanEngine class, we will add a `init_triangle_pipeline()` function, and a couple of members to hold the pipeline and its layout